mborenstein-goodberry-nurse/Dnd-Notes/Omnomicon/Classes/Cleric/Arcana Domain.md

 ### Potent Spellcasting

-Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.
+Starting at 8th level, you add your [[Wisdom]] modifier to the damage you deal with any [[Cleric Spells#Cantrip|cleric cantrip]].

 ### Arcane Mastery

-At 17th level, you choose four spells from the [wizard spell list](http://dnd5e.wikidot.com/spells:wizard), one from each of the following levels: 6th, 7th, 8th, and 9th.
+At 17th level, you choose **four** spells from the [[Wizard Spells|wizard spell list]], one from each of the following levels: 6th, 7th, 8th, and 9th.
 You add them to your list of domain spells.
 Like your other domain spells, they are always prepared and count as cleric spells for you.